jointpoints/tms-nets/tests/README.md

 *Brief*: This test validates component-wise uniqueness of all generated points.

 Validation of component-wise uniqueness is performed using bit arrays: one bit array per each dimension.
-This allows reducing memory costs and, hence, extends the usage of this test on large-scaled data.
+This allows to reduce memory costs and, hence, extend the usage of this test on large-scaled data.

 *Returns*: